remi-daigle/studyGroup/_posts/2015-07-21-introJava.markdown

 ---
-title: Introduction to Java
+title: Advanced Java Course Itroduction
-text: This is the event for Introduction for Java Freshers
+text: This is the streaming on Advanced Java Introduction
-location: Department of Computer Science, University of Jaffna
+location: From Department of Computer Science, University of Jaffna & On Stream @ 5:30PM UTC(+5.5)
 link: https://github.com/nifrasismail/studyGroup/issues/1
 date: 2015-07-21